Seanmonaghan/weatherApp/README.md

-# 06 Server-Side APIs: Weather Dashboard
+# Weather Dashboard

-## Your Task
+## Description

-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+This app utilizes third party APIs to gather information regarding the weather and date to provide the user a weather dashboard that they can see the current weather and a five day forecast, while also having their search queries saved in a list for easy access.
+The app utilizes jQuery to dynamically update the HTML and CSS based on the city selection of the user.

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-The documentation includes a section called "How to start" that provides basic setup and usage instructions.
-You will use `localStorage` to store any persistent data.
+The weather data obtained by this app comes from OpenWeather Api and the date information is generated using Luxon.js.
+The saved list items will persist via local storage so that the user can leave and return and have their previously saved searches there when they get back.

-## User Story
+## Ideal User

 ```
 AS A traveler